 7. Norwegian Forest Cat

-The Norwegian Forest are huge cats are known for their long, thick coats.
-They have a double-coat, which was necessary to keep them cool in Norway.
-They have tufts of hair at the ends of their ears, making them resemble Lynx.
+The Norwegian Forest cats are huge cats that are known for their long, thick coats.
+They have a double-coat, which was necessary to keep them cool in their native Norway.
+They have tufts of hair at the ends of their ears, making them resemble the Lynx.
 These cats are a bit rarer, but they are absolutely possible to find after a short search.

 Many are affectionate with their people, though they aren’t people-dependent.
 They are fine with being alone but will enjoy your company when you are home.